 - In the left-side navigation pane, click Backup Schedules.
 On the Backup Schedules page, select a region in the upper-left corner.

-- On the Backup Schedules page that appears, find the target backup schedule and click Configure Backup Schedule in the Actions column.
+- On the Backup Schedules page, find the ID of your backup schedule and click Manage in the Actions column.

 - On the Configure Task page, click Restore Database in the upper-right corner.

 - In the Set Time Restored To step, set the parameters in the Set Time Restored To and Configure Destination Database sections and click Next.

 - If the incremental backup feature is enabled, DBS allows you to restore the data to a point in time from the completion of the first full backup to the completion of the last incremental backup.

 - If the incremental backup feature is disabled, DBS allows you to restore the data to a point in time when a full backup is complete.

 - In the Configure Objects to Restore step, set the Conflict Handling parameter and specify the databases or tables to be restored in the Objects to Restore section.

 Parameter Description Conflict Handling Select one of the following methods for conflict handling:

 - Fail when Object with the Same Name Exists.